 Constance Ross Beims

-In 1997, Connie Beims served as the Co-Chair of the first Maryland State Conference on Girls, and was critical in establishing the sponsoring coalition of the Maryland Commission for Women, Girl Scouts of Central Maryland (GSCM) and the American Association of University Women, Maryland.
-In addition, it was Beims who first identified the need for a conference that would help girls value themselves, learn life skills, and would empower them to become healthy women.
+In 1997, Beims served as the Co-Chair of the first Maryland State Conference on Girls and was critical in establishing the sponsoring coalition of the Maryland Commission for Women, the Girl Scouts of Central Maryland (GSCM), and the American Association of University Women, Maryland.
+In addition, Beims was the first to identify the need for a conference to help girls value themselves, learn life skills, and empower them to become healthy women.

 Serving as First Vice President and Chair of the Fund Development Committee for GSCM, Beims formed the capital campaign committee to help raise funds for the Girl Scout Service Center and the 21st Century endowment.